iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 i.e Statistical sequence modelling

 Statistical methods have been the choice for many NLP tasks.
-Statistical approaches, basically utilize some machine learning methods typically supervised or semi-supervised algorithms  to identify medical entities.
+Statistical approaches, basically utilize some machine learning methods typically supervised or semi-supervised algorithms to identify entities.

 Sequence-based methods, use complete sequence of words instead of only single words or phrases.
-They try to predict the most likely tag for a sequence of words after being trained on a training set.
-Hidden Markov Model(HMM).
-Maximum Entropy Markov Model and Conditional Random Fields are the most common sequence-based approaches and CRFs have frequently demonstrated to be better statistical biomedical NER systems.
+They try to predict the most likely tag for a sequence of words after being trained on a training set. **Hidden Markov Model(HMM)**. **Maximum Entropy Markov Model** and **Conditional Random Fields** are the most common sequence-based approaches and CRFs have frequently demonstrated to be better statistical biomedical NER systems.
 The primary advantage of CRFs over hidden Markov models is their conditional nature, resulting in the relaxation of the independence assumptions required by HMMs in order to ensure tractable inference.
 CRFs outperform both MEMMs and HMMs on a number of real-world tasks in many fields, including bioinformatics, computational linguistics and speech recognition.

 That said, now let us consider a specific case of how data is fed to CRF models.